JEBishop/TypeRacer_bot/README.md

 # TypeRacer_bot
-A small JS script to access the DOM of the TypeRacer and play/win for you
+A small JS script to access the DOM of the TypeRacer practice page and play/win for you

 TypeRacer is a multiplayer online browser-based typing game - the object is to finish typing the paragraph before your opponent